VincentChandelier/SADN/README.md

 # Notes
 This implementations are not original codes of our ICASSP2022 paper, because original code is based on Tensorflow 2.4.0 and many features have been removed.
 This repo is a re-implementation, but the core codes are almost the same and results are also consistent with original results.

+Our original RD data in the paper is contained in the folder RDdata/.

+If you have any problem, please contact me: tkd20@mails.tsinghua.edu.cn

 If you think it is useful for your reseach, please cite our ICASSP2020 paper.
-Our original RD data in the paper is contained in the folder RDdata/.

 ```
 @article{tong2022sadn,
   title={SADN: Learned Light Field Image Compression with Spatial-Angular Decorrelation},